-According to the last annual competition organized by the Slovenian Home Brewers Association it is Domen Srebot, the main brewer of the LOO-BLA-NAH brewery, who currently reigns on the local homebrew scene of Slovenia, Croatia and elsewhere.
+According to the last annual competition organised by the Slovenian Home Brewers Association it is Domen Srebot, the main brewer of the Loo-Bla-Nah brewery, who currently reigns on the local homebrew scene of Slovenia, Croatia and elsewhere.
 Since our home and professional brewers are very intertwined and connected, they both can apply to the competitions.

 At this year’s international Gastexpo Food and Beverage Fair in Ljubljana celebrated Dark (dark lager) from Castra brewery.
-The beer has black coal aspect with a higher beige puffy foam.
-Its aroma recalls a fresh bread with a slight roasty touch.
-The taste reminds a gentle roasted coffee with a sweet chocolate character and almost no bitterness.
-The second place went to the baltic porter Baltic State of mind from Omnivar brewery and the bronze medal won a belgian Quadrupel from Loo-Bla-Nah brewery.
+The beer has a black coal aspect with a higher beige puffy foam.
+Its aroma recalls a fresh bread with a slight roast touch.
+The taste reminds a gently roasted coffee with a sweet chocolate character and almost no bitterness.
+The second place went to the Baltic porter Baltic State of mind from Omnivar brewery and the bronze medal won a Belgian Quadrupel from Loo-Bla-Nah brewery.
 Last year winner was the sour beer 0 Order from one of our youngest breweries Barut Batch.
 Their first official beer is the Flemish red ale, the traditional Belgian style of beer, which matures for a year in red wine barrels.

 “The appearance of the beer is clear copper red with a thinly whitish head,” as reported on the website www.pivo-man.blogspot.com.
 The aroma is slightly gentler with acid tones of red wine in combination with smoother notes of berries with a wooden taste note.
 Its taste can also recall a sweet cherry liquor and vanilla cigarillos.
 “A gentle, slightly caramel, initial sweetness soon takes on an acidic character with a bit of wine quality, followed by a woody and nutty taste with some mild herbal supplements, but the gentle acidic character nevertheless remains the main thing for a while,” as the expert points out.